Check how to close a Revolut account in Ireland and what to do before starting the process. Also, check an alternative for managing your money.

 Wise is an online account that lets you send money, get paid, and spend money internationally.

-You can also get a Wise card and use it in more than 200 countries and spend in the local currency wherever you are.
+You can also get a Wise card and spend in more than 150 countries around the world.

 - Ulster Bank UK - Documents we may need to see before opening your account